 One solution to the problem of wasteful spending is across-the-board budget cuts in all federal agencies.
 This would put pressure on federal bureaucrats to find and eliminate wasteful spending, and also put added pressure on members of Congress to choose between special interests and programs in service of the common good.

 However, each time across-the-board budget cuts are discussed a political circus erupts.
-Shortly after taking office, for example, President Clinton ordered federal agencies to cut administrative costs by 25% over five years.
+Shortly after taking office, for example, President Clinton ordered federal agencies to cut administrative costs by 25 percent over five years.
 A failure to clearly define administrative costs made this a problematic order for resistant bureaucrats.

 Likewise, when the Republican Congress offered a similar proposal for budgetary restraint, one not limited to administrative costs but to about a one percentage point reduction in overall agency costs, the bureaucrats said impossible.
 Federal agencies and members of Congress hostile to the legislation pointed to the worst possible cuts, usually cuts disproportionately harming children and the poor.
 They then firmly stood their ground.